 Orang Asli meant native people in the Malay language.
 These were hunter-gatherer tribes from the rainforest of continental Malaysia.
-Some of them lived far deep into the wilderness and had no contact with civilization.
-Others lived in semi-nomadic communities, moving from one place to another every few months, in search of food.
-It was such a community that had Danny found for me, consisting of several families for whom he acted as interpreter and intermediary.
+Some of them lived far deep into the wilderness and had no contact with civilization, while others were organized in semi-nomadic communities, moving from one place to another every few months in search of food.
+It was such a community that Danny found for me, consisting of several families for whom he acted as interpreter and intermediary.

-To reach our destination, we were to walk through the jungle for about an hour, then continue by boat.
-The first part of the trip proved exhausting, because the dense vegetation and the excessive humidity made the stagnant hot air almost unbearable.
-When we came out of the forest by the river, my face was burning as though I were coming out of a sauna.
+To reach our destination, we were to walk through the jungle for about an hour, and then continue by boat.
+The first part of the trip proved exhausting because of the dense vegetation and the excessive humidity, which made the stagnant hot air almost unbearable.
+When we came out of the forest by the river, my face was burning as if I had come out of a sauna.
 Getting on the boat was more than welcome.

 I looked around me.
 The village had no more than four or five huts in total.
 Danny explained that it took about a day to build one, and the whole community participated.
 No wonder they could move the entire village every few months!
 The huts were built above the ground on wooden poles, and their walls were made of planks or plaited straw.
 I noticed that some of them had plastic foils over the roof.
-For sure, those people had been used for generations to rely on materials that they could find in their environment – now, plastic was one, as it was making its way right to the heart of the jungle.
+Obviously, those people had, for generations, relied on materials that they could find in their environment – now, plastic was one of them, as it had made its way right to the heart of the jungle.

 I was greeted by a young couple with two little boys and a daughter of about nine.
 As soon as they saw me, they hurried to put on some clothes that Danny had brought them.
 Obviously, they had been well instructed.
-Then, the man showed me how his people made fire with dry grass, and how they sent arrows impregnated with poison through a pipe two metres long.
+Then, the man showed me how his people made fire with dry grass, and how they sent arrows impregnated with poison through a two-meter-long pipe.